fralalonde/dipstick/README.md

 ### Non-goals

 Dipstick's focus is on metrics collection (input) and forwarding (output).
-Although it will happily track aggregated statistics, for the sake of simplicity and performance Dipstick will not
+Although it will happily aggregate base statistics, for the sake of simplicity and performance Dipstick will not
 - plot graphs
 - send alerts
 - track histograms